Descriptors for scripts

 Note: The Object ordinal is 1-based.

-For example, let's assume that you would like to identify the third row of the column in the table below.
+For example, you would like to identify the third row of the column in the table below.
 You cannot do it without setting the Object ordinal to 3, since all the columns look the same.

 <table>